 - a.
-An employee may obtain a payoff of all or a portion of his or her comp time at any time by submitting an E-PAN form to Administrative Services, and recording the request on his or her timesheet. - b.
-An employee will be paid for all earned but unused comp time hours at the time of separation from employment at the employee's rate of pay at the time of separation. - c.
-An employee working an approved flex schedule may earn up to eight (8) hours of comp time when required to work on his or her scheduled flex day off, as approved by his or her supervisor.
+An employee may obtain a payoff of all or a portion of his or her comp time at any time by submitting an E-PAN form to Human Resources, and recording the request on his or her timesheet. - b.
+An employee will be paid for all earned but unused comp time hours at the time of separation from employment at the employee's rate of pay at the time of separation.